Converging High-Level Coupled-Cluster Energetics via Adaptive Selection of Excitation Manifolds Driven by Moment Expansions: Summary, Concluding Remarks, and Future Outlook

-To demonstrate the benefits of the adaptive \ccpq{} framework, as defined in this work, we have developed the adaptive \ccpq{} code aimed at recovering the ground-state CCSDT energetics, which we incorporated in our open-source CCpy package available on GitHub.\cite{CCpy-GitHub} The initial $P$ space used in our implementation of the adaptive \ccpq{} algorithm in CCpy is spanned by singly and doubly excited determinants and the initial $Q$ space consists of all triples, so that our sequence of \ccpq{} calculations starts from CR-CC(2,3), and then we follow the above recursive procedure by transferring more and more triply excited determinants from the $Q$ to $P$ spaces.
-In the adaptive \ccpq{} computations reported in this article, we have distinguished between the relaxed algorithm, in which one reaches a desired fraction of triply excited determinants in the $P$ space through a sequence of systematically grown smaller subspaces, relaxing the one-, two-, and three-body components of the underlying cluster operator accordingly, and a one-shot unrelaxed approach, in which one picks a target fraction of triples for inclusion in the $P$ space based on their contributions to the initial CR-CC(2,3) correction to CCSD.
+To illustrate the benefits of the adaptive \ccpq{} framework, we have developed the adaptive \ccpq{} code targeting the ground-state CCSDT energetics, which we incorporated in our open-source CCpy package available on GitHub.\cite{CCpy-GitHub} The initial $P$ space in this code is spanned by singly and doubly excited determinants and the initial $Q$ space consists of all triples, so that our sequence of \ccpq{} calculations starts from CR-CC(2,3), and then we follow the above recursive procedure by transferring more and more triply excited determinants from the $Q$ to $P$ spaces.
+In the adaptive \ccpq{} computations reported in this article, we have distinguished between the relaxed algorithm, in which one reaches a desired fraction of triply excited determinants in the $P$ space through a sequence of systematically grown smaller subspaces, relaxing the one-, two-, and three-body components of the underlying cluster operator accordingly, and a one-shot unrelaxed approach, in which one picks a target fraction of triples for inclusion in the $P$ space based on their contributions to the CR-CC(2,3) correction to CCSD.
 We have also considered the relaxed and unrelaxed variants of the adaptive \ccpqT{} approach, in which the \ccpq{} correction to the CC($P$) energy is calculated using the CCSD(T)-like formulas.